RMIT-Competition-Rocketry/.github/profile/README.md

 We have since continued our endeavours in rocketry, expanding to compete in the 2025 Spaceport America Cup alongside the AURC once again, entering with our follow up to the Aurora series - **Legacy III**

 #### Achievements
-- Second place overall in the 2024 Australian University Rocket Competition
+- Second place overall in the 2024 Australian University Rocket Competition[^1].
-- Winnder of Technical Excellence award
+- Winnder of Technical Excellence award[^1].

 ## Projects